-We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Richard Milburn Academy of Florida, Inc., Richard Milburn Academy of Volusia County (the "School"), a Charter School and Component Unit of the District School Board of Volusia County, Florida as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, and each major fund information of the Richard Milburn Academy of Florida, Inc., Richard Milburn Academy of Volusia County (the "School"), a Charter School and Component Unit of the District School Board of Volusia County, Florida as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, each major fund, and the aggregate remaining fund information of the Richard Milburn Academy of Florida, Inc. Richard Milburn Academy of Volusia County, a Charter School and Component Unit of the District

-School Board of Volusia County, Florida, as of and for the year ended June 30, 2022, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the Richard Milburn Academy of Florida, Inc. Richard Milburn Academy of Volusia County, a Charter School and Component Unit of the District School Board of Volusia County, Florida, as of and for the year ended June 30, 2023, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.